 Not as SEO-Friendly

 For those who are focused on bumping their website up the search results, having your website be as SEO-friendly as possible is a high priority.
-Some basic SEO strategies you can include on websites built by Google Sites include carefully chosen keywords, no broken links, and links to social media.
+Google Sites SEO can be enhanced with basic strategies like carefully chosen keywords, ensuring no broken links, and integrating social media links, all of which contribute to better visibility in Google’s search engine optimization.
 However, there is a lack of support to edit smaller details that count towards your website’s SEO-friendliness, such as meta description and title tags.

 Building a website is never an easy task—besides figuring out your website’s domain name and hosting, you also have to juggle your website’s design and monitor its performance post-publication.
 On top of these logistical factors, website development is often seen as something in the realm of a techie.
 However, thanks to Google Sites and similar website builders, building a website is no longer a difficult puzzle to tackle and can become accessible to all!